 Successful social media recruiting needs a great process.
-The first step in developing your process is making a Content Calendar.
-Content Calendars help you stay organized and consistent.
-Start by looking at the entire year and what goals you want to accomplish during that year.
+The first step in developing your process is making a content calendar, which helps you stay organized and consistent.
+Start by looking at the entire year and what goals you want to accomplish during.
 Make note of any special dates.
 Then work backwards and look at what you need to do each quarter, then each month, then each week.
-Depending on your goals, you might need to plan each day out by the hour.
+Depending on your goals, you might need to plan each day.

 Pictures are a staple of social media.
-It is important to only use pictures you have permission to use.
+It is important to only use pictures for which you have permission.
 If you use a picture without permission, you are infringing on someone’s copyright.
 Make sure the pictures you use adhere to your branding.
 When appropriate, use an opaque watermark or a prominent logo.
 Make sure the images are clear and high quality.
-The goal with social media is for your content to reach as many people in your target audience as possible, so remember, hundreds possibly millions of people will see the pictures you post to social media.
-Only post pictures that you are comfortable sharing with the world and are certain reflects the values of your organization.
+The goal with social media is for your content to reach as many people in your target audience as possible, so remember, many people will see the pictures you post to social media.
+Only post pictures that you are comfortable sharing with the world and that reflects the values of your organization.

 Videos are a way to tell your organization’s story.
 Some social media platforms prioritize videos, and some are video only.
-YouTube is a video only social network, so are Vimeo and TikTok.
-Each social network has resources to show you how to utilize sharing video on its platform.
+YouTube is a video-only social network, so are Vimeo and TikTok.
+Each social network has resources to show you how to utilize sharing videos on its platform.
 Videos can be short, like ten to fifteen seconds, or over an hour long.
 Experiment to see what your audience prefers.
 Live video is available on some social networks.
 Live videos are a great way to interact with and include your audience.
-Just like pictures, make sure you only use video and music clips you have permission to use.

 Pictures and videos are content types that can be utilized for promoting your jobs.
 It’s important to tailor your content to the audience and the platform.
 Some platforms display images differently than others.
 Some allow for longer videos than others.
 Additionally, Facebook, Twitter, and LinkedIn have link previews.
 If you are posting a link to your job, make sure the page has what it needs to generate an eye-catching link preview.